 Spörri was born in Basel in 1955.
 After school, vocational training and military service, he ventured into self-employment in 1978.
-With his company Z-Productions, he realized ideas and visions: the design of themed interior architecture and spectacular technical equipment for clubs and discotheques.
-His impressive installations and special effects made him a pioneer of the Swiss disco scene in the 1980s and 90s.
-But Spörri wanted more.
-Between 1985 and 2008, he built and ran his own cult locations, which are still legendary and unforgotten among partygoers today.
+With his company Z-Productions, he realizes ideas and visions: the design of themed interior architecture and spectacular technical equipment for clubs and discotheques.
+His impressive facilities and special effects made him a pioneer of the Swiss disco scene in the 1980s and 90s.
+But Spörri wants more.
+Between 1985 and 2008, he built and ran his own cult venues, which are still legendary and unforgotten among partygoers today.

 In search of inspiration for a new club project, Spörri traveled to Egypt in 1988.
-His goal: to explore the magnificent world of the pharaohs and transform the grandeur of their buildings into a club design.
-But he had completely different plans: driven by his thirst for adventure, he ventured into experimental experiments in and on the Great Pyramid of Giza.
+His goal: to explore the magnificent world of the pharaohs and transform the sublimity of their buildings into a club design.
+But he has completely different plans: driven by his thirst for adventure, he ventures into experimental trials in and on the Great Pyramid of Giza.

 Further information: Mystery research / The relic of Bir Hooker / How it all began.

-Spörri’s actions did not go unnoticed, whereupon a mysterious grave robber entered his life.
-In a village called Bir Hooker, a meeting took place that would change the Swiss man’s life forever.
-The old Arab showed the Swiss an artifact so uncanny and absurd that it shook his world view – a gigantic, mummified finger of a human-like giant.
+Spörri’s actions do not go unnoticed, whereupon a mysterious grave robber enters his life.
+In a village called Bir Hooker, a meeting takes place that changes the Swiss man’s life forever.
+Najib shows the Swiss an artifact so uncanny and absurd that it shatters his world view – a gigantic, mummified finger of a human-like giant.

-The photos of the relic sparked discussions around the world.
-Science, myth and conspiracy collided.
+The photos of the relic continue to spark debate around the world to this day.
+Science, myth and conspiracy collide.

 Further information: Mystery research / The relic of Bir Hooker / The discovery.

-For Spörri, it was the beginning of a decades-long search for answers.
-His path led him deep into the mysterious early history of mankind, to the ancient myths of the gods, the emergence of religions and the origin of the legendary pyramids.
+For Spörri, it is the beginning of a decades-long search for answers.
+His journey takes him deep into the mysterious early history of mankind, to the ancient myths of the gods, the emergence of religions and the origin of the legendary pyramids.

-His research led him to the biblical giants and ultimately to the daring hypothesis of paleo-SETI (pre-astronautics) and its most prominent representative, Erich von Däniken.
+His research into Enoch and the “biblical giants” finally led him to the daring hypothesis of paleo-SETI (pre-astronautics) and its most prominent proponent: Erich von Däniken.

-Together with him, he set off to Egypt, Mexico, Guatemala and Honduras in search of the ancient astronaut gods.
-In the end, his investigations even lead the Swiss to the remotest Chinese hinterland.
+Together with him, he travels to Egypt, Mexico, Guatemala and Honduras in search of the mysterious astronaut gods.
+In the end, his thirst for knowledge takes him deep into the Chinese hinterland.

 Further information: Mystery research